 The IAS Salary starts with INR 56100 (Basic Pay) for Under-Secretary/Assistant Secretary to INR 250000 (Basic Pay) for Cabinet Secretary, excluding perks.

 IAS is one of the three All-India Services of the country, along with IPS and IFoS.
 IAS stands for Indian Administrative Service.
 Members of the IAS serve in union government, state government, and even in the public sector and international organizations.
 IAS officers, to name a few, are posted as SDM, Collector, Commissioner, Chief Secretary, Cabinet Secretary, etc. Hierarchy-wise, IAS is the top-level post among the 24 civil services like IFS, IRS, etc.

 The performance of IAS officers is assessed through a performance appraisal report.
-The reports are reviewed to judge the suitability of an officer before a promotion or a posting in the union or state governments.
+The reports are reviewed to judge an officer's suitability before a promotion or a posting in the union or state governments.